All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Avoid carbonated beverages.
 They can worsen bloating during the adjustment period.

 • Keep a symptom journal.
-Tracking how you feel helps your provider optimize your treatment plan.
+Tracking how you feel helps your provider improve your treatment plan.

 Frequently Asked Questions